Israel Delegation Visited Sudan In Push To Normalise Ties - UrduPoint

 Israel Delegation Visited Sudan In Push To Normalise Ties

-An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, local sources in Jerusalem said Thursday
+An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, sources in Khartoum and Jerusalem said Thursday

-Jerusalem, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2020 ) :An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, local sources in Jerusalem said Thursday.
+Jerusalem, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2020 ) :An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, sources in Khartoum and Jerusalem said Thursday.

 The one-day return trip on Wednesday has heightened speculation Israel could soon strike a peace deal with the Arab-led African country with which it is technically at war.